NaregAmirianMegan/atari-breakout-ML/README.md

 # DQN with Experience Replay algorithm from DeepMind
 Initialize replay memory D to capacity N </br>
-  Initialize action-value function Q with random weights </br>
+&nbsp;&nbsp;Initialize action-value function Q with random weights </br>
     for episode = 1, M do </br>
       Initialise sequence s1 = {x1} and preprocessed sequenced φ1 = φ(s1) </br>
       for t = 1, T do </br>